 Leaves of absence may be personal or medical.
 In the case of a medical leave, the student must present authorization from Habif Health and Wellness Center at the beginning and again at the end of the leave.
-At the end of any leave of absence, a student is reinstated into the Graduate School under the conditions prevailing at the time the leave was granted.
+At the end of any leave of absence, a student is reinstated into the School of Arts & Sciences under the conditions prevailing at the time the leave was granted.
 Being on leave suspends student status and financial support from the university.
 Taking a leave may therefore adversely affect loan deferment, visa status, the right to rent university-owned housing, and so on.
-Most visa types would prevent international students from remaining in the United States while taking a leave of absence; such students should consult the Office for International Students and Scholars as well as their faculty adviser, their program's director of graduate studies, and perhaps a dean.
+Most visa types would prevent international students from remaining in the United States while taking a leave of absence; such students should consult the Office for International Students and Scholars as well as their faculty advisor, their program's director of graduate studies, and the Office of Graduate Studies.

-A program may wish to dismiss a student for a number of reasons, including willful misrepresentation to gain admission to graduate study, breaches of academic integrity, academic failure, or behavior destructive of the welfare of the academic community.
-Dismissals are recommended by the degree program and are not final until approved by the Graduate School.
-Any student who believes their dismissal was undeserved may appeal to the dean of the Graduate School, who may accept or decline the program's recommendation to dismiss the student.
+A program may wish to dismiss a student for a number of reasons, including willful misrepresentation to gain admission to graduate study, breaches of academic integrity, academic failure, or behavior destructive to the welfare of the academic community.
+Dismissals are recommended by the degree program and are not final until approved by the Office of Graduate Studies, Arts & Sciences.
+Any student who believes their dismissal was undeserved may appeal to the Vice Dean of the Office of Graduate Studies, Arts & Sciences, within 14 calendar days.
+Except for circumstances justifying immediate dismissal, a student cannot be dismissed on the basis of academic performance without the opportunity to return to good standing during an identified period of probation.

-PhD students can discuss with their advisers individual courses available outside of their school that may advance their research or professional goals.
-A university tuition agreement signed by all of the deans of the university's graduate and professional schools fosters interdisciplinary study across the schools and allows enrollment in classes outside of the student's home school.
+PhD students can discuss with their advisors individual courses available outside of their school that may advance their research or professional goals.
+A university tuition agreement signed by all of the deans of the university's graduate and professional schools fosters interdisciplinary study across the schools and allows enrollment in courses outside of the student's home school.
 Many undergraduate and graduate courses are available for graduate student enrollment, subject to the following eligibility guidelines: